-- · Updates to configuration items.
+- Updates to configuration items.

-- Additions not applied.
+- · Additions not applied.

-- · Items designated for deletion.
+- Items designated for deletion.

-discard - when used on its own discard the current item when in an item context, otherwise it will be an error.
+discard - when used on its own discard the current item when in an item context, otherwise it is an error.

-discard all - when used with the 'all' command, then any changes staged in the current session will be dropped.
+discard all - when used with the 'all' command, then any changes staged in the current session are dropped.